microsoft/codetour/README.md

 - `Start tour...` - Allows you to specify the title or another tour in the workspace, that when clicked, will automatically start that tour.

+#### Code Blocks

+If you add a markdown code block to a step's body content, then the CodeTour player will render an `Insert Code` link below it, which allows the viewer to automatically insert the code snippet into the current file, at the line that the step is associated with.
+This can make it easy to use CodeTour for creating interactive tutorials or samples.

 ### Versioning Tours

 When you record a tour, you'll be asked which git "ref" to associate it with.
 This allows you to define how resilient you want the tour to be, as changes are made to the respective codebase.